becoder321/Dac-bot/README.md

 ## Disclaimer

 This bot is for educational and personal use on a public testnet.
 No real funds are involved.
-Always DYOR (Do Your Own Research).
+Always DYOR.
 The author is not responsible for any issues arising from use of this bot.